rockboyfr/demo_git/README.md

 This is a modification

 Et maintenant on modifie depuis git hub
-Mais aussi depuis ma machine
+Mais aussi depuis ma machine et c'est cool